Love Is What We Make It

-Love Is What We Make It is the eighteenth studio album by Kenny Rogers and his final studio album on Liberty Records, released on March 15, 1985.
+Love Is What We Make It is the eighteenth studio album by Kenny Rogers released in 1985.
+It was Rogers' final studio album released on Liberty Records.
 It is a collection of songs Rogers recorded between 1974 and 1983 that were rejected from his previous studio albums.
-The album was released by the time he was signed to RCA Nashville.
+The album was issued while was he signed to RCA Records.

 The title track is a Top 40 hit in the Country and Adult Contemporary charts.
 "A Stranger in My Place" is a 1974 re-recording of his single with The First Edition.